vladyslav-tmf/it-company-task-manager/README.md

 ## Environment Variables

-The project requires certain environment variables to function properly.
-These should be defined in a `.env` file located in the root directory of the project.
-Below is a list of the key environment variables:
+The project requires the following environment variables in a `.env` file in the root directory:

-- `EMAIL_HOST_USER`: The email address used for sending emails.
+- `EMAIL_HOST_USER`: Email address for sending notifications
-- `EMAIL_HOST_PASSWORD`: The password for the specified email address.
+- `EMAIL_HOST_PASSWORD`: Password for the email account

-Create a `.env` file as shown in the `.env.sample` and replace `<email>` and `<password>` with your actual values.
+Create a `.env` file following the `.env.sample` template and replace with your values.

 ```dotenv
 EMAIL_HOST_USER=your_email@gmail.com